dddrrreee/cs240lx-20spr/labs/11-gc/README.md

     allocated block, we consider the block potentially reachable, and mark it.

+For example, assume:
-For example, if an aligned 4-byte word `w` contains the value `0x10000f8` and our allocator has allocated a block `b` that starts at address 0x1000000` and ending at  address `0x1000100` we consider `w` potentially a valid pointer and mark `b`.
+  1. An aligned 4-byte word `w` contains the value `0x10000f8`.
+  2. Our allocator has allocated a block `b` that starts at address 0x1000000` and ends at address `0x1000100`.
+Then we consider `w` potentially a valid pointer and mark `b`.

 Of course, if `w` was just a random integer, this means we falsely marked `b`.
 However, for our purposes this is "conservative" mistake